valcesch/AstroTracker/README.md

 ## Operator to Tracker - Command format

-The tracker can execute a certain amount of commands.
+The tracker can execute a certain amount of commands trough the different available communication interfaces (Satellite, BLE, Mesh).
 Here is the description of the transport layer.
 The protocol is inspired from the protocol used to communicate with the products from [Advanced Navigation](https://www.advancednavigation.com/)